turtle225/Battle-Brothers-Damage-Calculator/README.md

 Includes a lot of comments to help make the code easy and intuitive to understand.

+BBCalc.py is the main calculator for general use.
+BBNimbleBattery.py will run 12 common Nimble sets given your scenario.
+BBRaisingHp.py will run a given scenario at various hp counts.
+These two allow you to run multiple tests at once for more efficiency and convenience.
+If you have ideas for more automated builds then let me know and I will consider making them.

-Sample Output for an Ancient Bladed Pike with Fearsome (Ancient Dead) test:
+Here is a sample output for an Ancient Bladed Pike with Fearsome (Ancient Dead) test on BBCalc.py:

 HP = 100, Helmet = 120, Armor = 95